-We human are funny creatures, sometimes we do something wrong for so long, we believe to be right.
+We humans are funny creatures.
+Sometimes we do something wrong for so long, we believe it to be right.
 But is this always the case?Tweet

 Where does the money go?

-How many times have you heard that government has bailed out yet another corporation, gave themselves a raise or “invested” it into something?
-Lots right?
-This is a clear reallocation of money and it happens all the time.
+How many times have you heard that government has bailed out yet another corporation, given themselves a raise, or “invested” it into something?
+Lots of times, right?
+This is a clear re-allocation of money and it happens all the time.
 I find myself asking, what is the human cost of this misspending?

 We do something wrong for so long.

 Could this be true of our political systems?
-Let’s be honest, where the politicians put our money can make one shake their head.
+Let’s be honest – where the politicians put our money can make us shake our heads.
 For example, some local, provincial and federal governments will cut funding to emergency services.
-Unthinkable; instead, they spend it on flags, trail development or some other trivial project; a move that is the equivalent to you and I, neglecting our mortgage payment to pay for our recreational desires; this would be silly to most.
+Unthinkable; instead, they spend it on flags, trail development or some other trivial project, a move that is the equivalent to you and I, neglecting our mortgage payment to pay for our recreational desires.
+This would be silly to most.
 As far as I’m concerned, government spending is one of these scenarios that the battalion chief spoke of.

 Like what you are reading?
 Try Our mental well-being.